-Grants at a Glance
+Grantmaking at a Glance

 There are a variety of grant programs offered through the Community Foundation.
 Each grant is unique in the requirements, intended audience, application process, and deadline.
 How do grants impact the community in which we live?
-Check out these inspiring Grants in Action stories!
+Check out these inspiring grants in action stories!

 Community Needs Grants

-Essential Skills Enhancement Grants and Watershed Implementation Grants
+Essential Skills Enhancement Grants

 Kindergarten Readiness Toolkit Grants